dheadshot/scpod/README.md

 ## Prerequisites for Running

-* A non-interctive program for downloading, e.g. wget, curl, or, at a push, lynx with the "-dump" option (though this method does not support HTTPS).
+* A non-interactive program for downloading, e.g. wget, curl, or (at a push) lynx with the "-dump" option (though this method does not support HTTPS).

+## Licence

+scPOD uses a modified version of the MIT Licence.
+See the file "LICENSE" for details.